Oliver Travel Trailers

 Window Tracks

-Windows have weep holes on the outside that allows water to weep out from the inside track.
-If these weep holes are blocked or the track is full of debris then it can hinder water from flowing out the weep holes properly which causes water to backup inside the window and eventually leak to the inside of the camper.
+Windows have weep holes on the outside, allowing water to weep from the inside track.
+If these weep holes are blocked or the track is full of debris, it can hinder water from flowing out the weep holes properly, which causes water to back up inside the window and eventually leak to the inside of the camper.

 Steps to properly check Window tracks